Emoji Reactions on Telegram: Unreliable Indicators of Emotional Resonance: Dataset

 \section{Dataset}

 We collect our dataset by retrieving Telegram channels from TGStat\footnote{\url{https://tgstat.com/}}, a third-party analytics platform that categorizes public channels by topic, language, and popularity.
-We select only English-language channels with at least 5,000 subscribers, spanning a wide range of thematic categories.
+We select only English-language channels with at least 5,000 subscribers.
 This initial sampling yields 20,695 channels.
 For each channel, we collect all public messages posted between January and December 2024, and focus on those that received at least one emoji reaction.
-The resulting dataset comprises 647,879 messages from 993 chats, all related to the topic of cryptocurrencies, as emerged from the data.
+The resulting dataset comprises 647,879 messages from 993 chats related to the topic of cryptocurrencies.
 Message distribution follows a long-tail pattern consistent with a power law, with few channels accounting for most messages.
 While Telegram supports both default and custom emojis for reactions, our analysis includes only standard emojis.